Skip to Content

 Floating Row Covers

 Light, water, and air can pass through row coverings.
-Plants are physically protected from pest insects, illnesses, and environmental pressures like frost by row covers.
+Plants are physically protected from pests, insects, illnesses, and environmental pressures like frost by row covers.
 Row covers can also prolong the growing season by retaining heat.

 It is crucial to remember that flea beetles can emerge from under row covers installed where host crops flourished the previous year and can overwinter in gardens (under soil clods, plant debris, and weeds).